US election: Donald Trump chose Amy Coney Barrett days after Ruth Bader Ginsburg's death

 Ahead of one meeting, Senator John Thune, R-South Dakota, the GOP whip, said the two were set "to talk about judicial philosophy and background and experience, and also whether or not she thinks Hoosiers is the greatest movie ever."

-The chairman of the Senate Judiciary Committee, Senator Lindsey Graham, said that barring any unusual developments, "I'm going to vote for her."
+The chairman of the Senate Judiciary Committee, Senator Lindsey Graham, said barring any unusual developments, "I'm going to vote for her."

 Unable to block Trump's pick on their own, Democrats are arguing to voters that Barrett's nomination threatens the protections of the Affordable Care Act.
 The court will hear a case challenging the constitutionality of President Barack Obama's health care law just after the election, adding to the urgency of the issue.